FamilySearch/pewpew/guide/src/config/endpoints-section.md

 - **`where`** <sub><sup>*Optional*</sup></sub> - Allows conditionally sending data to a provider based on a predicate.
 This is an [expression](./common-types/expressions.md) which evaluates to a boolean value, indicating whether `select` should be evaluated for the current data set.
 - **`send`** <sub><sup>*Optional*</sup></sub> - Specify the behavior that should be used when sending data to a provider.
 Valid options for this parameter are `block`, `force`, and `if_not_full`.
 Defaults to `if_not_full` if the endpoint has a `peak_load` otherwise `block`.

   `block` indicates that if the provider's buffer is full, further endpoint calls will be blocked until there's room in the provider's buffer for the value.
+If an endpoint has multiple provides which are `block`, then the blocking will only wait for at least one of the providers' buffers to have room.

   `force` indicates that the value will be sent to the provider regardless of whether its buffer is "full".
 This can make a provider's buffer exceed its soft limit.